magento/magento2-functional-testing-framework/docs/guides/git-vs-composer-install.md

 All Magento modules and their MFTF tests are put under `<vendor>` directory for convenience of 3rd party developers.
 With this setup, you can keep your custom modules separate from the core.
 You can also develop modules in a separate VCS repository and add them to your `composer.json` which will allow them to be installed into the `vendor` directory.

 Install guide: [Composer based Installation](https://devdocs.magento.com/guides/v2.3/install-gde/composer.html)

+### MFTF Installation

+After installing your Magento project in either of the above ways, the composer dependency `magento/magento2-functional-testing-framework` allows you to download and install MFTF.
+MFTF will be embedded in your Magento 2 installation and will cover your project with functional tests.

+If you want to contribute a PR into MFTF codebase, you will need to install MFTF in the [Standalone] mode.

 ###Managing modules - Composer vs GitHub